The Property Agents Board, an independent statutory authority acts a supervisory authority by regulating all property agents licensed in Tasmania.

-The functions of the Board are, in the public interest, to ensure acceptable standards of practice by auctioneers, real estate agents, property managers and people engaged by auctioneers, real estate agents and property managers.
+The functions of the Board are, in the public interest, to ensure acceptable standards of practice by property agents.

-The Board will deal with complaints about a property agent but cannot investigate vague allegations about bad agency practice, conduct, or provide legal advice.
+The Board will deal with disciplinary complaints about a property agent that appears to involve an issue of unsatisfactory professional conduct or professional misconduct or a conviction for a serious crime.
+However, the Board cannot investigate vague allegations about bad agency practice/conduct, influence the outcome of other proceedings or provide legal advice.

 Independant federal statutory body responsible for the regulation of free-to-air, radio and television, pay TV, digital broadcasting and Internet content in Australia.
 Investigates complaints re: programs on television & radio and prohibited Internet content.
 Apart from Internet complaints, consumers will need to first lodge a written complaint to the relevant station before contacting ACMA.